yetanotherchris/consensus/README.md

 By default the log and response files use the first ten characters of the prompt for their names and are overwritten on each run.
 Set the `CONSENSUS_UNIQUE_FILES` environment variable to create new files with a timestamp instead.
 The system prompts used for each model are stored as text files in `Resources` and embedded in the application.
 After all models have responded, the final model generates a summary of the changes inside `<ChangesSummary>` tags which credits each change to the model that suggested it and is printed to the terminal.

+## Web API

+The `Consensus.Api` project exposes two endpoints.
+The `/consensus` route returns a JSON payload with the path to the generated answer file, its change summary and optional log path.
+The `/consensus/stream` route implements the [OpenAI streaming format](https://platform.openai.com/docs/api-reference/responses-streaming).
+Each `data:` line contains a JSON object with a `choices` array holding `delta.content` strings.
+A final event includes the consensus result followed by `data: [DONE]`.